JOQL

 -32601 JSON_RPC_METHOD_NOT_FOUND The method does not exist / is not available.

--32602 JSON_RPC_PARAMS_INVALID The params is an invalid json-rpc (should be object or array)
+-32602 JSON_RPC_PARAMS_INVALID params is invalid for JSON-RPC, it should be an object or array

--32603 JSON_RPC_INTERNAL_ERROR Another json-rpc error happened not captured above
+-32603 JSON_RPC_INTERNAL_ERROR Another JSON-RPC error happened and was not captured above

 -32500 SERVICE_ERROR An unknown service/application error (should try to avoid)